MarcoGeldmacher/freightorder/Segtion 06 Call API to get Freight Order Detail/README.md

 Push ***command + s*** in Mac to save then ***acivate*** it .

-## 9. Create freight order in SAP S/4HANA Cloud and check the Freight order and freight order item table in Eclipse ADT .
+## 9. Create freight order in SAP S/4HANA Cloud and check the Freight order and freight order item table in Eclipse ADT.

 ### Create freight order in SAP S/4HANA Cloud